 When the kids were little, we began tossing them big questions.Where are your dead grandparents?
 Where do babies come from?
 What is a good person?
 What’s bad?
 If the house were on fire and you had to grab one thing, what would it be?
 These videoed interviews took various forms: storytelling, metaphysical speculation, flights of fantasy, competition, bullshit and blather–exactly like adult conversations.
-Here’s the first interview from The Big Questions series.
-Later I’ll post more.

 As I age, I have more questions, and I wrestle them as I used to play-wrestle our kids.
-Mom told me I asked too many questions.
+Mom said I asked too many questions.
 Dad agreed.
-When he died, he carried a big question to his grave: Did I kill your mom by smoking?
-Two nights before he died, he said he knew you couldn’t “catch” cancer, but thought he caught it from Mom.
-He quit smoking way too late, a few months before his death.
+When he died, he carried a Big Question to his grave: Did I kill my wife by smoking?
+Two nights before he died, he said he knew he couldn’t catch cancer.
+Still, he thought he caught it from Mom.
+He quit smoking too late, a few months before his death.
 What the doctors thought was pneumonia was, in fact, lung cancer.
-But he didn’t died of that.
+But he didn’t die of that.
 Instead, he died of cardiac arrest after the removal of a lung.
 The siblings’ view: two years without Mom was enough.
 He was ready to go.

 What’s a big or little question depends on how big you are and where you stand.
 Little things are smaller than me.
 Big things are bigger than me.
 The difference depends on size and perspective.
 From the top of a canyon things at the bottom look small.
 Zoom in with a camera or telescope and tiny things look big.

 What are the Big Questions, in kid-talk: the BQs?
 Make your own list.
 Edit it.
 Rearrange it, big ones at the top, smaller ones at the bottom.
 Rewrite generic questions so they become your questions.
 Make poetry out of the questions.
 Sing them.